Skip to main content

 GroupPurposeAllowed typesMax sizeDefault TTL

-LISTING_IMAGESImages referenced by listing update ActionsPNG, JPG, TIFF32 MB12 hours
+LISTING_IMAGESImages referenced by listing create/update ActionsPNG, JPG, TIFF32 MB12 hours

 More groups may be added over time.
 Always pass the correct group when creating a file.